sjb8100/Raspberry-Pi/GLES2/README.md

 You can control which half currently displayed by the mailbox Set virtual offset Tag: 0x00048009.
 So you should be flip-flopping between rendering and displaying the different halfs of the virtual screen the new render always going to the non displayed half.

-As we get a bit further I will do more of a right feel free to ask questions on the Raspberry forum https://www.raspberrypi.org/forums/viewtopic.php?f=72&p=1206923#p1206923
+As we get a bit further I will do more of a write-up, feel free to ask questions on the Raspberry forum https://www.raspberrypi.org/forums/viewtopic.php?f=72&p=1206923#p1206923

 ![](https://github.com/LdB-ECM/Docs_and_Images/blob/master/Images/GL_code2.jpg?raw=true)